wmo-im/wis2box/docs/source/reference/running/data-pipeline-plugins.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This plugin converts SYNOP ASCII data into BUFR using ``synop2bufr``.
 A ``file-pattern`` can be used to filter on incoming data based on a regular expression.

-Note that the regex **must** contain two groups (for 4-digit year and 2-digit month), which are used as part of synop2bufr processing.
+Note that the regular expression **must** contain two groups (for 4-digit year and 2-digit month), which are used as part of synop2bufr processing.
 Consult the `synop2bufr`_ documentation for more information.

 A typical synop2bufr plugin workflow would like: